physcip/physfaq/articles/en/keyboardlayout.md

-# How to change Your keyboard layout
+Follow these steps to get a "normal" (non-Mac) keyboard layout that matches the key legend.

-* First click on the search icon in the upper right corner and type "keyboard" into the prompt
+* First, click on the search icon in the upper right corner and type "keyboard" into the prompt

   ![search.png](../../img/article_keyboard_search.png)